botpress/readme/docs/Appendix/exporting-data/exporting-raw-conversations-with-the-botpress-api.md

 Send a `GET` request to `https://api.botpress.cloud/v1/chat/conversations` adding the following headers: `Authorization: Bearer <your-personal-access-token>` and `x-bot-id: <your-bot-id>`.

-This is how the request would look like using Axios in a Javascript application (e.g in a Execute Code in Botpress):
+This is how the request would look like using Axios in a JavaScript application (e.g in a Execute Code in Botpress):

 ```coffeescript
 const requestConfig = {